o3de/community/process-docs-and-markdown/website-updates.md

 <div class="community-blog d-flex align-items-center text-light">
 ```

-The banner can be found and edited in `layouts/partials/top-banner.html`
+The banner can be found and edited at `layouts/partials/top-banner.html` in the o3de.org repository.
+The following code is the for the O3DCon 2022 banner:

 ```html
 <a class="top-banner" href="https://events.linuxfoundation.org/o3decon/" target="_blank">